-COS: To introduce the methods and measures on economic evaluation of health care.
+CO5: To introduce the methods and measures on economic evaluation of health care.

-1: Introduction to Health Economics
+I: Introduction to Health Economics

-Defining health economies, why health economics is important, basic concepts in microeconomics, health across world and over time, scope of health economics, map of health economies, basic questions confronted by health economist, concept of efficiency and equity in health.
-Production Possibility Frontier (PPF), economic gradient of health, causation of incomeand health, Preston Curve, economic models and analysis, expenditure function, Theories of X and Y, positive and normative economics.
+Defining health economics, why health economics is important, basic concepts in microeconomics, health across world and over time, scope of health economics, map of health economics, basic questions confronted by health economist, concept of efficiency and equity in health, Production Possibility Frontier (PPF), economic gradient of health, causation of income and health, Preston Curve, economic models and analysis, expenditure function, Theories of X and Y, positive and normative economics.